watson-developer-cloud/salesforce-sdk/examples/conversation/README.md

 # IBM Watson Salesforce SDK - Conversation Lab

 ## Introduction
-In this lab, you'll get the chance to try out the new Watson Salesforce SDK by interacting with the Watson Discovery API in Apex.
+In this lab, you'll get the chance to try out the new Watson Salesforce SDK by interacting with the Watson Conversation API in Apex.
 After completing the lab, you should have a better idea of the capabilities of the Watson Conversation service and be familiar with the general structure of the SDK.

 If throughout the lab you have any other questions, you can find more details about the Conversation service [here](https://www.ibm.com/watson/services/conversation/).
 Additionally, if you're curious about any API details, you can find them in the [API explorer](https://watson-api-explorer.mybluemix.net/apis/conversation-v1).
 Otherwise, let's get started!